 In light of these abuses, the declaration called on women to “throw off such government.”

-Next came a list of 11 resolutions, which demanded women be regarded as men’s equal.
+Next came a list of 11 resolutions, which demanded women be regarded as men’s equals.
 The resolutions called on Americans to regard any laws that placed women in an inferior position to men as having “no force or authority.”
 They resolved for women to have equal rights within the church and equal access to jobs.

 The ninth resolution was the most controversial, as it called women “to secure to themselves their sacred right to the elective franchise,” or the right to vote.